 If you cannot make the payment and your policy lapses, your policy becomes inactive.
 If you die, your beneficiaries will not receive a death benefit.
 There is no refund for any of your past payments if you allow it to lapse.
 There may be a chance for reinstatement, but each insurance carrier has different guidelines and may even require you to be underwritten again.

-For more information, check out our blog What if I Can’t Pay My Term Premiums on Time?
+» Learn more: What if I Can’t Pay My Term Premiums on Time?

 I’m not the primary breadwinner, why should I have life insurance?